kg8m/vim-detect-indent/README.md

 vim-detect-indent uses simpler algorithm: what majority of indented lines are indented with.
 If indented with the hard tab, `noexpandtab` will be set.
-If indented with spaces, `expandtab` and `shiftwidth={n}` will be set. vim-detect-indent's behavior is easy to expect due to its simple algorithm. vim-detect-indent doesn't cover all indentation cases but aims to work nice in many common cases.
+If indented with spaces, `expandtab` and `shiftwidth={n}` will be set. vim-detect-indent’s behavior is easy to expect due to its simple algorithm. vim-detect-indent doesn’t cover all indentation cases but aims to work nice in many common cases.

 ## Installation